If you are planning a solo trip to Kashmir or Srinagar in particular, you need to read this travel blog.

 - Kashmir Government Arts Emporium – to learn about Kashmiri culture

-There are more places to see in Srinagar, but these are some of the popular spots where tourists often frequent.
+There are more places to see in Srinagar, but these are some of the popular spots that tourists often frequent.

-Though we keep hearing in the news that Srinagar is not safe to travel, I think such is not the case anymore.
+Though we keep hearing in the news that Srinagar is not safe to travel to, I think such is not the case anymore.

-During recent times the army has made every effort in making Srinagar a safe place to travel.
-I travelled there for a few days, sometimes, even going with strangers to wherever they invited me (as you read in the blog above) but never did I sense any danger.
-Though it is true that I didn’t feel there as free as I do while travelling in other parts in the country I didn’t find safety an issue.
+In recent times the army has made every effort in making Srinagar a safe place to travel.
+I travelled there for a few days, sometimes, even going with strangers to wherever they invited me (as you read in the blog above) but never did I sensed any danger.
+Though it is true that I didn’t feel there as free as I do while travelling in other parts of the country I didn’t find safety an issue.
 I think it is the news that makes it look otherwise but such is not the case.

-So yea, if you will ask me (or anyone who has been there) “is Srinagar safe to travel?” everyone will tell you the same thing, and that is: Yes, it is!
+So yea, if you will ask me (or anyone who has been there) “is Srinagar safe to travel to?” everyone will tell you the same thing, and that is: Yes, it is!